Table of Contents

 Understanding what motivates your consumers to buy your products is essential to making content with which they can relate to.
 When people get interesting information, they are likely to share it with their friends.

 That means that, when you create content that your audience can relate to, you will be likely to reach out to more than just your core audience.
-One of important things to keep in mind is that your message should be engaging from the first few seconds even without sound.
+One of the important things to keep in mind is that your message should be engaging from the first few seconds even without sound.

 Say you’re a bank and you’re looking to get more customers to open accounts in your bank.
 You might do it the traditional way, by talking about how stable your bank has been through the years and how your interest rates are competitive.
 That’s how banks have been doing it all those years, right?

 Or, alternatively, you can be a little more creative than that.
 You can tell a story and humanize your bank so the common man can relate to it better.
-A good example is the video below.

 The key thing to remember here is that you need to know what motivates your customers when conveying your message.
-Your market research, for one, should be based in reality and your methodology should have some cynicism at least.
+Your market research, for one, should be based on reality and your methodology should have some cynicism at least.

 Of course, every business wants customers to buy their products because they are great products.
 However, if your customers come to you because they are crazy about your discounts, then there’s nothing wrong with focusing on that in your ad.